Who are you anyway? Are you even qualified to be looking at any of this?

 OK, so what are those sources?

-My primary source in 2020 was Green Papers and the sites they link as references.
+My primary source has usually been Green Papers and the sites they link as references.
 I basically always mirrored their results unless there was a very specific reason to differ.
-I also carefully watched a Twitter account who presents delegate information along with a mountain of snark.
+I sometimes reference other sites if there is a specific reason to do so.

 Doesn’t the fact some delegates can change their minds invalidate the “% of remaining delegates” metric?